 The Truth You Need To Know about Reactivity

-As a dog parent in Singapore, you’re probably no stranger to the joys of having a furry companion by your side.
-But let’s face it, sometimes those joys can turn into embarrassment, frustration and anxiety when your dog exhibits reactivity.
+As a dog guardian in Singapore, you probably know the joy of having a dog by your side.
+But those joys can turn into embarrassment, frustration, and anxiety fast when your dog loses it on a walk.

-Whether it’s barking at strangers, growling and lunging at other dogs, or even snapping at you, reactivity can be a real challenge to manage.
-But in order to start working on this behavior, its important to first understand what type of reactivity you’re dealing with.
+Whether it’s barking at strangers, growling and lunging at other dogs, or snapping when they’re overwhelmed, reactivity is a real challenge to manage.
+And before you can start working on it, you need to understand what type of reactivity you’re dealing with.

 Reactivity in dogs refers to what we perceive as an overreaction to certain stimuli or situations.
-This can include barking, lunging, growling, or other intense behaviors that might occur when your dog encounters something they perceive as a threat or frustration.
+This can include barking, lunging, growling, or other intense behaviors that might occur when your dog encounters something they perceive as a threat or a source of frustration.

 What It Looks Like